- Search The Registry

 *On this date, in 1824, Costa Rica abolished slavery.

 The first Blacks that arrived to Costa Rica came with the Spanish conquistadors.
 Slave trade was common in all the countries conquered by Spain, and in Costa Rica the first Blacks seem to have come from specific sources in Africa Equatorial and Western regions.
 The people from these areas were thought of as ideal slaves because they had a reputation for being more robust, affable and hard working than other Africans.
 During the seventeenth century, the elite from the then capital city of Cartago invested in cacao farms in Matina, in the Atlantic region.

 Black slaves worked and lived in these farms, isolated from the rest of the country; the owners only went to oversee the crops once a year.
 However, the following century witnessed a gradual lessening of the abysmal differences between Blacks and their white owners.
-As whites took black women as their concubines, they freed the children that were born from this union.
+As whites took Black women as their concubines, they freed the children that were born from the unions.
 The same thing started to happen with the "zambos" or the children of the unions between Indians and Blacks.
 Some analysts have suggested that this tendency to free slaves was due in part to the desire of the owners to free themselves of the economic burden that slaves had become in a poor country such as Costa Rica.
 The gradual freeing of slaves was happening around the time of the Independence of Costa Rica from Spain (1821), slavery was a disintegrating institution.

 Several workers arrived from the Caribbean, Panama and other countries, but in 1872 the first group of Jamaicans entered the country.
 Black Jamaicans and their descendants would become the main inhabitants of the region and the basis for a culture that was entirely different from any other in the country.
 The two large Jamaican migrations occurred at the time of the railroad construction and in the next century, for the banana plantations owned by the United Standard Fruit Company.
 If it hadn't been for this influx of Black population, Costa Rica wouldn't have become the world's largest producer of bananas in 1911.